Daniel Blumberg: Music career

 Since 2013, Blumberg has worked mostly around Cafe Oto utilising Oto Project Space and working regularly with Seymour Wright, Billy Steiger, Tom Wheatley, Ute Kanngiesser, Ross Lambert and Elvin Brandhi.

-His shows are sometimes completely improvised or incorporate improvisation within his songs.
-He most frequently plays Steinberger guitar, piano, harmonica and sings.
-Blumberg collaborates with many different musicians live changing from show to show.

 He explained to Il Manifesto in a 2019 interview "Live music must be live.
 I can't say what will happen from one concert to another.
 Sound with different formations and combinations.
 Now I'm in a trio with Billy and Tom.
 The space and context are always different and for this reason the music we produce is never the same."